byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/sandbox-standalone.md

 # Sandbox standalone deployment

-Sandbox has Byzer's two major parts, Byzer Notebook and Byzer Lang, you can quickly experience Byzer's functions.
+In Sandbox standalone deployment, we have added the 2 major Byzer components: Byzer Notebook and Byzer Lang in one image, to help you quickly experience Byzer functionalities.

 ### Prerequisites

 #### Install Docker Desktop

 Docker Desktop is an application for MacOS and Windows for building and sharing containerized applications and microservices.
-It provides a management platform, which is convenient for us to quickly deploy and manage Sandbox images and containers.
+It provides a management platform, which is very convenient for us to quickly deploy and manage Sandbox images and containers.

-Download the installation package suitable for your operating system from [Docker official website](https://www.docker.com/products/docker-desktop).
+Download the installation package based on your operating system from [Docker official website](https://www.docker.com/products/docker-desktop).

-The Docker desktop community for Linux is still under development, you can refer to [Docker official website installation documentation](https://docs.docker.com/engine/install/ubuntu/) to install Docker engine on Linux.
+The Community for the Linux version of Docker Desktop is still under development, you can refer to [the installation documentation](https://docs.docker.com/engine/install/ubuntu/) when installing the Docker engine on Linux.

-### Sandbox independently deploys Byzer
+### Standalone deployment of Byzer

 Download the latest image of the byzer docker repo (based on Spark 3):